 In December 2020, a paper was published in the Journal of the Japanese Telemedicine and Telecare Association detailing how the Japan Medical Network Association (JMSN) is using Questetra to improve the efficiency of its enquiry handling operations.
-In December 2020, the details of this work were published in a paper in the Japanese Telemedicine and Telecare Association, which is of great interest to anyone working to improve their work.
+We are sure it is of great interest to anyone looking to improve their work.
 This article presents the content of the paper in a more accessible form.

 About the paper